TileDB-Inc/TileDB/doc/source/tutorials/writing-sparse.rst

   Currently global writes are not supported in the Python API.

-So far we have been using the "unorderded" layout when providing the cells to TileDB for writing, which will be the most frequent layout you will use.
+So far we have been using the "unordered" layout when providing the cells to TileDB for writing, which will be the most frequent layout you will use.
 However, *if* your cells are already laid out in the global order of your array, TileDB allows you to write them in the